 Yes, you can!
 Make sure to steam your face first before you go to bed.
 Apply castor oil on your face, massage it well and wash it off with lukewarm water, the morning after.

 Yes!
-Since it's packed with antibacterial, antifungal properties, minerals, vitamin E, omega 6 and fatty acids, your hair is bound to get all the nutrients it needs for a healthy growth.
+Since it's packed with antibacterial, antifungal properties, minerals, vitamin E, omega 6 and fatty acids, your hair is bound to get all the nutrients it needs for healthy growth.

 Of course, they can!
 Thanks to castor oil's anti-inflammatory properties, it helps to reduce redness and swelling under the eyes.
 It's perfect to use if you want to reverse any early signs of ageing like wrinkles and fine lines.